-A window breaks, or you refurbish your house, or you just get it in your head that you’d like a change of scenery; for whatever reason, it’s time to replace a window.
-You might be tempted to just go for the fastest, cheapest option, but if you do that, you could be shooting yourself in the foot.
+A window breaks, you refurbish your home, or you just get it in your head that you’d like a change of scenery.
+Whatever the reason, it’s time to replace a window.
+You might be tempted to go for the fastest, cheapest option, but if you do that, you could be shooting yourself in the foot.
 Before replacing your window, consider these five key things.
-You’d be surprised at how much trouble it can save you in the long run.
+You’d be surprised at how much trouble you can save yourself in the long run.

-See, vinyl is great because it’s low maintenance, but it’s also prone to cracks that result in the whole window needing replacing.
-And while wood is a long time favorite, modern wood frames degrade quickly, particularly in harsher, wetter environments like the Pacific Northwest.
-While both are certainly well known, neither is precisely what you want.
+The most common choices for a window are either wood or vinyl.
+So, it might come as a surprise that the best material option for a frame is actually neither.
+Vinyl might be great because it’s low maintenance, but it’s also prone to cracks that result in the whole window needing to be replaced.
+And while wood is a long-time favourite, modern wooden frames degrade quickly, particularly in harsher, wetter environments like the Pacific Northwest.

-Instead, consider a material like Fibrex.
+This is why Renewal by Andersen created Fibrex.
 Fibrex presents all of the sturdiness of a wooden frame, with the low-maintenance upkeep of a vinyl frame.
 It won’t chip or crack, and it won’t degrade any time soon.
-Fibrex is forever, almost.
+Fibrex is forever, almost!

 Fibrex also allows for narrower frames, giving you more glass, wider views, and more light.
-And to top it off, it can be given the appearance of a painted wood finish to maintain that rustic woodwork feel.
+It can even be given the appearance of a painted wooden finish to maintain that rustic woodwork feel.

-Homeowners get about 73% of their replacement window investment back when they resell the house, according to the National Association of Realtors’ 2016 Cost Versus Value study.
+Homeowners get about 73% of their replacement window investment back when they resell the house, according to a National Association of Realtors’ Cost Versus Value study.
 Choose the wrong windows, though, and replacements can detract from home value.

 “Like custom kitchens and original wood flooring, windows are important architectural features,” says North Vancouver realtor Amy Mackey-Hornack.
 “Replace them with a cheaper product, and you downscale the house.”

-Cheaper windows at big box stores don’t have the color options that allow you to match your trim.
-This is where a quality Fibrex option comes to the fore; you get the low maintenance of vinyl without sacrificing aesthetics with a plain matte finish.
+In addition, cheaper windows at big box stores don’t have the colour options that allow you to match your trim.
+This is where a quality Fibrex option really shines; you get the low maintenance of vinyl without sacrificing aesthetics with a plain matte finish.

-This should never need to be said when it comes to any sort of home improvement … but the truth is it always needs to be said: always go for a licensed and insured professional who specializes in the task at hand.
+This should never need to be said when it comes to any sort of home improvement, but the truth is it usually does: always go for a licensed and insured professional who specializes in the task at hand.
+Always.

-This also plays back into the point above; a poorly installed window will absolutely affect the value of your property.
-Nobody’s going to want to pay a premium price for a place that has poorly installed windows that leave them saddled with bills and bugs.
+This plays back into the point above—a poorly installed window will absolutely affect the value of your property.
+Nobody’s going to want to pay a premium price for a place that has poorly installed windows.

 Winters in B.C. can be harsh.
-It’s why you need quality material to make your windows out of, why you need a professional who focuses on windows, and why you need to ensure you’re getting at least a two-year installation warranty.
+It’s why you need quality materials, why you need a professional whose focus is windows, and why you need to ensure you’re getting at least a two-year installation warranty.

 Most big box stores simply don’t offer a warranty on installation.
-Those that do may only do so for a few months, if you’re lucky.
-What you want is twofold:
+Those that do may only do so for a few months.

-- Firstly, you want to go with a specialist window replacement company.
+- Go with a specialist window replacement company.
 They’re more likely to have the extended warranties you require to get the most out of your purchase.

-- Secondly, go for a company that’s been around for a long time with a strong reputation.
-You want to make sure that the company is actually going to be around for the time it takes to honor the warranty itself.
+- Go for a company that’s been around for a long time with a strong reputation.
+You want to make sure that the company is actually going to be around for the time it takes to honour the warranty itself.